• Skip to primary navigation

 We've thrown spinach into warm dishes, watched it wilt slightly, and still keep its cool.
 It's good raw or cooked, making it a flexible friend in the food world.

-For each cup of mache you'd normally use, go for a cup of spinach instead.
-This leafy green slides into recipes without a fuss.
+For each cup of mache you'd normally use, go for a cup of spinach instead and pair it with spinach side dishes for stuffed chicken.

 It mixes well with both bold and subtle flavors, so we play around with it in various dishes.
-Also, throwing spinach into a smoothie?
-Game changer.
+Also, throwing spinach into a smoothie? useful.

 Looking for more ideas on how to switch up your greens?
 You might find our insights on finding the best spinach substitutes helpful.